The climate in climate economics: Generic DICE formulation and calibration

 \section{Generic DICE formulation and calibration}

-In~\cref{sec:simulation}, we laid out the DICE model as a whole, that is, we specified the dynamic optimization problem that we solve with a calibration of parameters that is either given by DICE-2016 or by variants of our CDICE.
-We call this dynamic problem--specified by~\cref{eq:obj_2016,eq:kplus_2016,eq:Kplus_nonnegative,eq:mu_range,eq:emissions}--the generic formulation of the DICE model in terms of its formal structure.
-The generic formulation allows for an easy switch in parameters between different versions of the DICE model (DICE-2007, DICE-2016) as well as a switch to the CDICE parametrization.\footnote{Note that in the Appendix below, we also include DICE-2007 for completeness, as there is a vast number of research papers and policy studies that have used this formulation of the DICE model.} Functional forms of DICE-2007 and DICE-2016 are slightly different, however, do not provide a critical difference in the results.
-This fact is especially relevant for the laws of motion of exogenous parameters in both models because of the differences in time steps (DICE-2007 operates with a ten year time step and DICE-2016 operates with a five year time step), differences in units of measurement for emissions (GtC in DICE-2007 versus GtCO2 in DICE-2016) and other minor divergences.
-We believe that it is important to have a unified specification for the DICE model, which allows a broader group of researchers to consider updating their parametrization of the model with respect to our proposed CDICE.
+In section~\ref{sec:simulation}, we laid out the DICE model as a whole, that is, we specified the dynamic optimization problem that we solve with a calibration of parameters that are either given by DICE-2016 or by variants of our CDICE.
+We call this dynamic problem, specified by~\cref{eq:obj_2016,eq:kplus_2016,eq:Kplus_nonnegative,eq:mu_range,eq:emissions}, the generic formulation of the DICE model in terms of its formal structure.
+The generic formulation allows for an easy switch in parameters between different versions of the DICE model (DICE-2007, DICE-2016) as well as a switch to the CDICE parametrization.\footnote{Note that in the Appendix \cref{sec:generic}, we also include DICE-2007, for completeness, as there is a vast number of research papers and policy studies that have used this formulation of the DICE model.} The functional forms of DICE-2007 and DICE-2016 are slightly different; however, they do not provide a critical difference in the results.
+This fact is especially relevant for the laws of motion of exogenous parameters in both models because of the differences in time steps (DICE-2007 operates with a ten-year time step and DICE-2016 operates with a five-year time step), differences in units of measurement for emissions (GtC in DICE-2007 versus GtCO2 in DICE-2016) and other minor divergences.
+We believe that it is important to have a unified specification for the DICE model, which in turn allows a broader group of researchers to consider updating their parametrization of the model with respect to our proposed CDICE.

 Another feature of the generic specification of the DICE model is that we explicitly allow for the time step.
-The time step enters all relevant equations as the multiplication factor $T_{\text{step}}$ with respect to the annual baseline calibration for all the parameters.
+The time step enters all relevant equations as the multiplication factor $\Delta_t$ with respect to the annual baseline calibration for all the parameters.
 This applies both for the main equations of the model specified in \cref{sec:climate,sec:economy} and for exogenously specified parameters of the model in \cref{sec:generic_exo}.